 No one was at the table at the moment, playing pool.
 The Crystal wasn't that crowded.
 A number of visitors were eating an afternoon meal at the tables.
 A few others were at the bar.
 The pool ball set-up had been left on the table.

 All of a sudden, our friend Bob, along with a few others, saw the cue ball zoom down and hit the other balls!
 They were amazed!
-They'd never seen anything like that happen before in there.
+They had never seen anything like that happen before in there.

 I know there are stories, though, of other haunted Tombstone occurrences in many areas of town.
 Such as within the walls of the Crystal Palace!
+Within some of the motels in town, such as the former Budget motel (Now it’s called the Tombstone Motel), which has a historic Old Adobe section.
 Within the walls of what now is Big Nose Kates!
-Within some of the motels in town, such as the Budget motel which has a historic Old Adobe section.

 And the infamous Brunckow Cabin and mine!